 If cats are using your child's outdoor sandbox as a litter box then you have a few options to stop the behavior.
-You can put up a barrier, use cat deterrents, or if your cat is the culprit, consider keeping your cat inside.
+For instance, you can put up a barrier, use cat deterrents or, if your cat is the culprit, consider keeping your cat inside.
 It's not an easy task, but the one thing you do not want to do is ignore the problem because it can be a danger to the children who play in the sandbox.

 Why Cats Use the Sandbox

 In the wild, cats naturally excrete in soft or sandy soil for easy burial.
 They use their paws in a backward sweeping motion to cover their feces.
 In the backyard, that sandbox is a natural outlet for this instinct in cats who pass through or hang out in your yard.
 It really isn't much different than your cat's indoor litter box.

-Transition to Indoor Only
+Transition to Indoor-Only

 Supervise Outdoor Time